1npo/frigate/docs/rulebook.md

 ## Objective

 Win a round of Frigate by playing Yahtzee-style dice hands until your score matches or exceeds the round's score target.
 Each round has a higher score target than the previous round.
+So you build a scoring engine with dice and perks that can keep up with the increased score targets.
 Win a game (run) by winning 15 rounds.

 ## Components

-You start each run with a scorecard, a collection of 5 D6 dice, 3 random perks in an inventory that holds 5 perks, and a wallet containing a small amount of starting money.
-Perks modify almost every aspect of the game.
-After every 5 hands, a shop appears where you can spend money to buy new perks and scorecard categories.
+You start each run with the following:

+- A scorecard that lists a set of 15 scoring categories
+- A collection of 5 D6 dice
+- 3 random perk cards in an inventory that holds 5 cards
+- A wallet containing $5 of starting money
+- A tray where you place the dice you'll roll
+- A queue where you arrange the rolled dice into hands

 ### Scorecard

-You start with a base scorecard that has 15 categories of hands you can play.
-Each category has a scoring calculation, a bonus, a multiplier, a reward, and a scoring box.
-Categories can be upgraded to permanently increase their bonus, multiplier, and reward.
+You start with a scorecard that has 15 categories of hands you can play.
+Each scoring category has the following attributes:

+- A level
+- A scoring calculation
+- A bonus
+- a multiplier
+- A reward
+- A a scoring box

-Additional hand categories become available to purchase in the shop when you have the dice needed to play those hands.
+Category levels can be upgraded to permanently increase their bonus, multiplier, and reward.
+Additional scoring categories become available to purchase in the shop when you have the dice needed to play those hands.
 For example, the "Eights" category becomes available when your dice set includes at least one D8.

-See [categories.md](categories.md) for an exhaustive list of all categories and their details.
+See [docs/categories.md](categories.md) for an exhaustive list of all categories and their details.

 ### Dice

 You start with a set of 5 D6 dice.
-Perks enable you to add, remove, or modify dice in your collection.
-They can also change the numbers on the faces of your die, and they can add permanent modifiers to die faces.
+Perk cards can be used to add, remove, or modify dice in your collection.
+They can also change the values on die faces and apply perks to them.
+Dice purchased in the shop will occasionally have perks on one or more of their faces.
 You can add an unlimited number of dice to your collection.
 The available types of dice are D4, D6, D8, and D10.

 ### Perks

+A perk modifies something about one or more game components, and has the following attributes:

+- Name
+- Description
+- Type
+- Duration
+- Mode
+- Rarity
+- Target
+- Action
+- Value
+- Trigger (optional)
+- Condition (optional)

-Perks modify how the game works.
-There are 4 types of perks: dice perks, scoring perks, inventory perks, and shop perks.
-Each perk modifies something about that game component, and has a duration, mode, rarity, and edition.
-See [perks.md](perks.md) for an exhaustive list of all perks and their details.
+See [docs/perks.md](perks.md) for an exhaustive list of all perks and their details.

+#### Description

+The description of a perk describes the duration, mode, target, action, value, trigger, and duration of the perk.
+The description uses a consistent naming and phrasing scheme.
+For example, the perk descriptions contain the following attributes:

+- `Create 1 random Uncommon perk when Small Straight is scored with a hand of 1,2,3,4`
+  - **Duration** -> Permanent
+  - **Target** -> random Uncommon perk
+  - **Action** -> Create
+  - **Value** -> 1
+  - **Trigger** -> Score a Small Straight
+  - **Condition** -> Hand contains 1,2,3,4

+- `Gain +1 multiplier every time {category} is scored (category changes at end of hand, currently +?)`
+  - **Duration** -> Permanent
+  - **Target** -> The perk card itself
+  - **Action** -> Add
+  - **Value** -> 1
+  - **Trigger** -> Category is scored

+#### Types

+There are two types of perks: perk cards and dice perks.
+Perk cards are cards that appear in your inventory and can be purchased in the shop.
+Dice perks are perks applied to die faces.

-#### Perk Durations
+#### Durations

-The duration of a perk indicates how long it exists in your inventory.
+The duration indicates how long the perk exists in your inventory.
 There are 3 durations:

-- **Permanent** perks remain in effect until the perk is destroyed or sold.
+- **Permanent** perks remain in effect until the perk is destroyed or sold
-- **Temporary** perks expire after a certain duration (usually after some number of hands or rounds).
+- **Temporary** perks expire after a certain duration (usually after some number of hands or rounds)
 - **One-time** perks are destroyed immediately after they're activated

 #### Perk Modes

 The mode indicates how the perk is activated.
-There are 3 modes:
+There are 2 modes:

-- **Active** perks apply their modifications when they're used by the player in the rolling phase of a hand.
+- **Active** perks apply their modifications when they're used by the player
-- **Queued** perks apply their modifications when they're evaluated in the scoring phase of a hand.
-- **Passive** perks apply their modifications automatically when some condition is met.
+- **Passive** perks apply their modifications automatically when some condition is met

-#### Perk Rarities
+#### Rarities

 The rarity indicates how impactful the perk is, and how likely you are to start with it or find it in the shop.
 The rarer a perk is, the more impactful it is to the game, and the harder it is to find.
 There are 4 rarities:

-- **Common** perks have a %70 chance of appearing.
+- **Common** perks have a %60 chance of appearing
-- **Uncommon** perks have a %20 chance of appearing.
+- **Uncommon** perks have a %25 chance of appearing
-- **Rare** perks have a %12 chance of appearing.
+- **Rare** perks have a %10 chance of appearing
-- **Legendary** perks have a %3 chance of appearing.
+- **Legendary** perks have a %5 chance of appearing

+#### Targets

+Perks target one or more of these game components:

+- Dice
+- Dice faces
+- Category bonus
+- Category mult
+- Category reward
+- Category level
+- Hand size
+- Hand score
+- Round score
+- Round debuff
+- Rolling phase
+- Scoring phase
+- Shop cost
+- Shop stock
+- Perk card
+- Perk value
+- Inventory size

+#### Actions

+Perks perform one or more of these actions on the target:

+- Set a value
+- Add a value
+- Subtract a value
+- Multiply a value
+- Create an object
+- Destroy an object
+- Disable an object

+Dice and perk cards can be created, destroyed, or disabled.
+Scorecard categories can only be created.
+Debuffs can only be disabled.
+Every other game component that's modified by a perk is a number that's set, added to, subtracted from, or multiplied.

+#### Values

+The value of a perk is the amount that the target is modified by, or the name of the object being created, destroyed, or disabled.
+For example, in this perk description, the value is 1: `Add $1 to category reward for each die in collection`.

-#### Perk Editions
+#### Inventory

-The edition indicates how many additional modifications a perk applies.
-There are 3 editions:

-- **Standard** edition perks have 0 additional modifications
-- **Foil** edition perks have 1 additional modification
-- **Holographic** edition perks have 2 additional modifications
+Your inventory can hold a max of 5 perk cards when the run starts.
+Perks can be used to increase or decrease the maximum number of slots in your inventory.
+There's no limit to how many slots your inventory can have.

 ### Money